What would happen if women's sports became more than a trend?

 Ice Hockey

-The word champion has become synonymous with Badger Women's Ice Hockey.
-The program has taken home the most NCAA National Championship titles of any active UW Athletics program, claiming seven total titles (men's boxing leads the all-time UW championships record at eight, but is no longer an active NCAA program at the school).
+The word "champion" has become synonymous with Badger Women's Ice Hockey.
+The program has taken home the most NCAA National Championship titles of any active UW Athletics program, claiming eight total titles, the most recent earned in 2025.
 The team is also the winningest school in the entire NCAA for women's hockey.

 The team plays at LaBahn Arena with a regular season that runs from late September through February.
 Tickets are on sale online.